Tanz2024/webby-backend-assessment/README.md

 - Navigate into the project directorycd webby-backend-assessment

-- Install dependencies: npm install
+- Install dependencies = npm install

 - Create a .env file in the root directory and configure: